- Food and Cooking

 - 2–3 tbsp sour cream, as required

 1. To make the dough, make a pile of flour on the work surface, create a hollow in the middle and beat the egg into it.
 Salt the mix slightly.
 Work in a little oil and sufficient water to produce a smooth, workable dough.
-Form into a ball, cover with film and leave to rest for 30–45 minutes.
+Form into a ball, cover with plastic wrap and let rest for 30–45 minutes.

 2. In the meantime cook the potatoes until soft, allow to cool briefly and press or sieve through a potato ricer.
-Sweat the onions in butter, add the herbs, season with salt and remove from the heat.
+Sweat the onions in butter, add the herbs and remove from the heat.
 Mix all the ingredients together and work into a malleable paste filling.
 If necessary, loosen the mix with sour cream.

 Guess what?
 Both answers are correct.